NAATI CCL Vocabulary List

 Topic domains covered: Health & Medical, Legal & Justice, Immigration & Settlement, Education & Schooling, Community & Social Services, Employment & Workplace, Insurance, Consumer Affairs, Housing & Accommodation, Financial & Banking.

-Translation languages: Arabic, Bengali, Spanish, Persian, Filipino, Gujarati, Hindi, Indonesian, Japanese, Kannada, Korean, Malayalam, Marathi, Nepali, Punjabi, Portuguese, Sinhala, Swahili, Tamil, Telugu, Thai, Turkish, Urdu, Vietnamese, Cantonese, Mandarin.
+Translation languages: Arabic, Bengali, Spanish, Persian, Filipino, Gujarati, Hindi, Hungarian, Indonesian, Igbo, Japanese, Kannada, Korean, Malayalam, Marathi, Malay, Nepali, Punjabi, Portuguese, Russian, Sinhala, Swahili, Tamil, Telugu, Thai, Turkish, Urdu, Vietnamese, Yoruba, Cantonese, Mandarin.